AccessibilityRG/HUGOS/README.md

 It is possible to collect the data using multiple servers simultaneously while controlling everything from a single Postgres table.

 ## Installations & Configurations
-Setting up a (Linux) server (using Amazon Web Services - AWS) and installing necessary softwares.
+Setting up a (Linux) server and installing necessary softwares.
 Configuring PostGIS database for data collection.

 ## HUGOS consist of following tools:
 ### HUGOS-Instagram